- Source: Duan Qingbo

 In 2006, he was appointed leader of the Shaanxi Great Wall Survey Team and spent the next two years surveying 1.900 kilometer (1.200 mi) of the Great Wall in Shaanxi on foot.
 He subsequently surveyed parts of the Great Wall in neighbouring Gansu province.

-Duan returned to his alma mater to teach at the School of Cultural Heritage of Northwest University.
+In 2009, Duan returned to his alma mater to teach at the School of Cultural Heritage of Northwest University.
 He served as deputy dean of the school from 2010 to 2014 and as dean from 2017 until his death.
 He advised 48 graduate students at the university.

 Duan authored more than 10 books and about 100 research papers.
 He received over 10 national, provincial, and ministerial awards.